-\ - Committee Chairman
+- Committee Chairman

 In addition to the standing committees mentioned above, the Board convenes special committees to consider various other matters as they arise.
-During 2006 the Board continued to maintain a Special Litigation Committee comprised of Messrs.
-Bond and Scott to assist the Company in managing outstanding litigation that was ultimately settled in December 2006.
-The Special Litigation Committee was formally dissolved earlier this year.
 In December 2006 the Board formed a Special Committee to review the Company's historical stock option granting procedures.
-This committee's members are Mr. Boston, who serves as Chairman, and Mr. Bond.
+This committee was comprised of Messrs.
+Boston (until his resignation as a director) and Bond.